MatPont/MarioBros-MachineLearning/mario-ai-master/README.md

   * You can clip gradients either with global norm or with min max clipping.
   * The optimizer is RMSProp, there is also in comment an Adam optimizer.
   * You can either compute loss with mean squared error or with "softmax cross entropy with logits" that is commented in the code.

+With DQN we have two networks:
+  * for **S0**: it's a convolutional neural network, with 3 convolutional layer and 2 fully-connected layer.
+  * for **S1**: it's a basic neural network with 1 hidden layer.

 * NEAT Agent:
   * .